Head-to-head comparison across 6benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 Qwen3.6 Plus

-Pick Qwen3.6 Plus if you want the stronger benchmark profile.
-GLM-5 only becomes the better choice if instruction following is the priority or you would rather avoid the extra latency and token burn of a reasoning model.
+Pick GLM-5 if you want the stronger benchmark profile.
+Qwen3.6 Plus only becomes the better choice if agentic is the priority or you need the larger 1M context window.

 Agentic